 Step 4: Add and update any information (coursework/grades for prerequisites, volunteer experience, etc.)

 Step 5: You will need to fill out the "Program Materials" section again.
 This includes attaching any documents you submitted with your previous application.

 Do I have to resubmit all of the documents again?

 You will need to submit updated transcripts if you had work in progress when you previously applied.
-For the additional documents that have not changed, you can just re-upload the documents to your new application.
+Letters of recommendation are valid for 2 consequtive application cycles.

 How many students do you accept per year for the BSN program?